 Residents are responsible for feeding, maintaining, providing veterinary care, and controlling their assistance animals.
-A resident may do this on his or her own or with the assistance of family, friends, volunteers, or service providers.
+A resident may do this on their own or with the assistance of family, friends, volunteers, or service providers.

 Residents must care for assistance animals in a manner that complies with state and local laws, including anti-cruelty laws.